Dhaka’s importers still facing long waits to get goods from Ctg port

 Staff of the clearing and forwarding agent overseeing the release of Mridha's consignment divulged that two other clients were similarly waiting for imports in containers which arrived at the port on August 26 and August 27.

-The situation is improving, but then again it is a long delay for businesses heavily reliant on imports, said Sheikh Md Aslam, vice president of Dhaka Customs C&F Agents Association.
+The situation is improving, but then again it is a long delay for businesses heavily reliant on imports, said Sheikh Md Aslam, vice- president of the Dhaka Customs C&F Agents Association.

 Comments